-Asset Holdings Located within the LGA, Council has approximately: Sealed Pavement: 595 km Regional Road Pavement: 57 km Unsealed Pavement: 57 km Roads included in this documentation are Local roads and Regional roads.
+Located within the LGA, Council has approximately:

+- Sealed Pavement: 595 km

+- Regional Road Pavement: 57 km

+- Unsealed Pavement: 57 km

+Roads included in this documentation are Local roads and Regional roads.
 Roads that are owned privately, by RMS or Crown are not included.

-Desired Level of Service Statement Council's roads are safe with increasing community satisfaction and are maintained in accordance with the corresponding condition rating.
-On average: Gravel roads are re-sheeted every 8 years ie 12.5% of the network annually; Resealing of sealed roads is completed every 15 years ie 6.7% of the network annually; No more than 20% of the road pavement is heavy patched every 30 years ie 0.67% of the network annually; Road pavement is rehabilitated every 50 years ie 2.0% of the network annually.
+Council's roads are safe with increasing community satisfaction and are maintained in accordance with the corresponding condition rating.
+On average:

+- Gravel roads are re-sheeted every 8 years ie 12.5% of the network annually; - Resealing of sealed roads is completed every 15 years ie 6.7% of the network annually; - No more than 20% of the road pavement is heavy patched every 30 years ie 0.67% of the network annually; - Road pavement is rehabilitated every 50 years ie 2.0% of the network annually.

 This condition-based level of service is taken from road benchmarking industry standards and the recent works undertaken through the Fit for the Future calculations.

-Indicators that the actual level of service is reaching the desired level are: Reduction in the number of public liability incidents or claims; Reduction in the difference between Council's intervention levels compared with a benchmark; Reduction in complaints from the community regarding road condition; Available Data Asset data is stored in the Council centralised assets and accounting system called Authority and is mapped in Council's GIS.
+Indicators that the actual level of service is reaching the desired level are:

+- Reduction in the number of public liability incidents or claims; - Reduction in the difference between Council's intervention levels compared with a benchmark; - Reduction in complaints from the community regarding road condition: - Increase in available funding for reseal and road maintenance.

+Asset data is stored in the Council centralised assets and accounting system called Authority and is mapped in Council's GIS.
 Asset data include: location, year acquired (where known), length, width, pavement type and seal, road hierarchy, Average Annual Daily Traffic (AADT), condition rating (rutting, roughness, cracking, pothole, ravelling) and Fair Value calculations.

-Last Condition Survey A consultant reviewed our deterioration model and inspected the road network to verify our figures for condition, roughness, rutting and cracking in 2013.
+A consultant reviewed our deterioration model and inspected the road network to verify our figures for condition, roughness, rutting and cracking in 2013.
 Since this time the data have been updated to reflect the pavement rehabilitation works that have been undertaken through Council's Capital Works Program and Works Plus Plan.

+General Assessment of Condition

-General Co ndition Rating % Roads (m2) \$CRC Assessment of Condition 1 Near Perfect 17 \$60,829,970 2 Good 47 \$173,519,290 3 Satisfactory 25 \$92,295,430 4 Very Poor 8 \$28,329,680 5 Unserviceable 3 \$10,623,630
+Co ondition Rating % Roads (m2) \$CRC

+1 Near Perfect 17 \$60,829,970

+2 Good 47 \$173,519,290

+3 Satisfactory 25 \$92,295,430

+4 Very Poor 8 \$28,329,680

+5 Unserviceable 3 \$10,623,630

-Total 100 \$365,661,000 Main Findings of the sealed netw The Fit for the Fut to bring assets to million with an and The road network count and visual a unsealed roads in The annual mainter increases the reserved budget.
-This is a conduct the whole reviewed with the Roads condition conduction of the sealed condition of the sealed cond vork is considered to be in sure calculations show a c a satisfactory condition is nual maintenance gap of condition is currently bas assessment only and com the conditions scores ab enance gap for reseals is eal program by \$1 million cost effective method to p of life costs.
-Though this next pavement inspection current backlog of works calculated at \$12.5 \$1 million. eed on the roughness bines both sealed and ove. now funded and as from the 2015-2016 rotect the pavement and figure does need to be n assessment. of CRC to reflect Annual Future Actions documented in the Council will renew Council will contin to collect relevant ue to seek funding to fun- e Capital Works Program. an agreed level of servic ue to undertake yearly ne pavement performance of and management. e with the community.
+Total 100 \$365,661,000 Main Findings • to bring assets to a satisfactory condition is calculated at \$12.5 million with an annual maintenance gap of \$1 million.
+The road network condition is currently based on the roughness count and visual assessment only and combines both sealed and unsealed roads in the conditions scores above.
+The annual maintenance gap for reseals is now funded and increases the reseal program by \$1 million as from the 2015-2016 budget.
+This is a cost effective method to protect the pavement and reduce the whole of life costs.
+Though this figure does need to be reviewed with the next pavement inspection assessment.
+Council will continue to seek funding to fund the proposed documented in the Capital Works Program.
+Council will renew an agreed level of service with the come Council will continue to undertake yearly network condition to collect relevant pavement performance data to allow for network planning and management. e with the community.